EPSB.ca » Our Division » Topics of Interest » Environmental Sustainability » Initiatives

 By monitoring our carbon footprint, we can reduce and improve it over time.
 Some things we look at include:

 We monitor quarterly and annually, using internationally accepted standards.
-Students and staff will be able to view this information on an internal Environmental Dashboard.
+Students and staff are able to view this information on an internal Environmental Dashboard.